swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 @_marker protocol ConvertibleFromBytes: BitwiseCopyable {}
 ```

-Custom types will be allowed to declare an unsafe conformance to `ConvertibleFromBytes`.
+Custom types will be allowed to declare an unchecked conformance to `ConvertibleFromBytes`.

 Types that do not fully use a byte, such as `Bool`, are disallowed.
 Undefined behaviour can result when an invalid bit pattern is interpreted as such a value.